Ohio governor signs bill allowing armed school employees

 The governor said his preference remains that school districts hire armed school resource officers, but said the law is another tool for districts that want to protect children.
 He emphasized that it's optional, not a requirement.

-Mayors of Ohio's biggest cities, including Cincinnati, Columbus, and Cleveland, planned an afternoon news conference to highlight gun violence in their communities and outline their differences with the governor over gun issues.
-Nan Whaley, DeWine's Democratic opponent for governor, also planned a news conference, after denouncing his decision to sign the bill.
+Mayors of Ohio's biggest cities, including Cincinnati, Columbus and Cleveland, planned an afternoon news conference to highlight gun violence in their communities and outline their differences with the governor over gun issues.
+Nan Whaley, DeWine's Democratic opponent for governor, also planned a news conference, after denouncing DeWine's decision to sign the bill.

 The signing came the same day a new law went into effect making a concealed weapons permit optional for those legally allowed to carry a weapon.